Research shows that 99% of employees would like to work remotely at least some of the time.

 Businesses should have a diverse range of people working together.
 However, be aware that these cultural differences can impact your communication.

 Employees from different backgrounds are motivated by different things.
-You might need to change your incentives and communication styles for each team member.
+You might need to change each team member’s incentives and communication styles.

 Let’s say you’re planning a salary negotiation.
 Think about the benefits and rewards most relevant to that individual.
 Consider that a parent might value flexibility and paid time off above the amount of their paycheck.